 So I need to make clear that I and Attainable Adventure Cruising Ltd are not guaranteeing any of this in any way.

-And, further, I have no control of the project, and no deal for any revenue from it.
-I’m a reporter here, that’s it.
+And, further, I have no control of the project I’m a reporter here, that’s it.

 How Much Each?